nforgeio/neonKUBE/Images/varnish/README.md

 # Description

 This base image includes the [Varnish Cache](http://varnish-cache.org) high performance caching HTTP proxy.
 This can be placed in front of websites to improve webpage loading performance and reduce the load from the backends.
-This image is also extended by [neon-varnish](https://hub.docker.com/r/nhive/neon-varnish/) that integrates the into neonHIVE.
+This image is also extended by [neon-proxy0-cache](https://hub.docker.com/r/nhive/neon-proxy-cache/) that provides HTTP caching for neonHIVE.

 # Environment Variables